laderast/RBootcamp_old/chapter5.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:d5e745c9f5
 ## Linear Regression

-It looks like both weight and number of fish meals per week are associated with total mercurcy.
-They also appear to be associated with fisherman status.
+It looks like both `weight` and number of fish meals per week (`fishmlweek`) are associated with `total_mercury`.
+They also appear to be associated with `fisherman` status.
 We saw earlier from our cross-table output that fisherman tend to eat more fish (surprised?).

 We can use linear regression to adjust for these possible confounders.
-We first build a univariate linear regression with just fisherman as a predictor.
-Then we compare it to a multiple linear regression with the three indepedent variables.
+We first build a univariate linear regression with just `fisherman` as a predictor of `total_mercury`.
+Then we compare it to a multiple linear regression with the three independent variables.

 Note: the p-value from the linear regression is similar but not exactly the same as the t-test since the t-test assumed equal variances between groups (argument `var.equal=TRUE` by default in `t.test()`).